Chocolate Chip Pumpkin Blondies (Gluten Free, Paleo + Vegan)

-These Chocolate Chip Pumpkin Blondies have a super chewy, fudgy texture with the warmth of pumpkin spices and gooey, melted chocolate chunks.
-You’re going to love these gluten-free, paleo and vegan pumpkin blondies.
+These Gluten-Free & Vegan Pumpkin Blondies have a super chewy, fudgy texture with the warmth of pumpkin spices and gooey, melted chocolate chunks.
+You’re going to love these healthier pumpkin bars!

 So far this year, we’ve already got these Pumpkin Pie Crumb Bars (omg so ridiculously good) and this No Bake Pumpkin Cheesecake (soooo creamy, and that caramel sauce 😍).
 And the next recipe, the Chocolate Chip Pumpkin Blondies you’ve been laying your eyes on, fits in wonderfully with the deliciousness we’ve got so far.
 In fact, these three recipes are SO GOOD I could probably just share these and you’d all be happily pumpkin-ed.
 But, you know I won’t just stop at these 😉